indeni/cloudrail-getting-started-tutorial/README.md

 cloudrail run
 ```

+For more detailed instructions, visit [our documentation](https://cloudrail.app/start/).

+---

 ## Cloudrail Installation
 If you haven't yet installed Cloudrail, [you can do so here](https://cloudrail.app/start/).

+---
 ## Example Terraform Architecture
 In this test case we have two EC2 instances - one in a public subnet, one in a private subnet - using the same IAM role.